vikas9dev/AWS/td/section-based/2_Design High-Performing Architectures.md

 * ❌ Would require **very high operational overhead** (hundreds of peering links).
 * ❌ Peering is **non-transitive**, making large-scale meshing complex.
 * ❌ Does **not support on-premises networks** as required.
-* ⚠️ While it uses the AWS backbone, it doesn’t match the scale or simplicity of Transit Gateway.
+* ⚠️ While it uses the AWS backbone, it doesn't match the scale or simplicity of Transit Gateway.

----

 #### 🔴 **Incorrect Option:**